Paul Sindberg L’23

 After interning with labor unions like United Food and Commercial Workers Local 881, Paul was introduced to relational organizing as the undergraduate student coordinator of a peer-to-peer sexual violence prevention program.
 Through a 2017 Sorensen Fellowship with an LGBTQ+ advocacy program in Pretoria, South Africa, they supported a community-driven anti-carceral campaign opposing violence against queer people.
 Then, when graduate workers at Brandeis University won life-changing raises by unionizing with Service Employees International Union (SEIU), Paul began developing their movement-building toolkit.
 In SEIU’s Union Organizer-in-Training program, they organized with low-wage working people in Chicago, St. Louis, Denver, Los Angeles, Portland, and elsewhere.

-At Penn, Paul completed pro bono work with several movement lawyering organizations and the Criminal Record Expungement Project.
+At Penn Carey Law, Paul completed pro bono work with several movement lawyering organizations and the Criminal Record Expungement Project.
 Last summer, as a Justin Hamano Memorial Fellow and an Equal Justice America Fellow, they worked with Detroit legal services organization, Street Democracy, to build a team of youth organizers reducing barriers to academic enrollment for homeless families in Michigan.